-Prior to her appointment as Interim Dean, Rachael served as Head of the Work, Employment, People and Organisations Division within the School and previously as Director for Postgraduate Research.
+Prior to her appointment as Dean, Rachael served as Head of the Work, Employment, People and Organisations Division within the School and previously as Director for Postgraduate Research.

 Her research lies within the field of Organisation Studies, with a particular focus on the realities of health and social care organisation.
 She has a particular interest in critical management and qualitative methodologies, including discursive perspectives on organisational life.

 Rachael studied at the University of Nottingham for both her undergraduate degree (BA joint honours in Psychology and Sociology) and her PhD in Sociology.

 Rachael is currently an External Examiner for the EMBA in Healthcare at the University of Nottingham Business School.

 Professor Finn’s research takes an organisation studies perspective, with a particular focus on policies and processes or organising in the health and social care context.

 She has published extensively in the field of health care organisation, worked closely with external partners (including NHS and third sector), receiving grant funding from a range of funders (e.g. NIHR, ESRC, NHS and The Health Foundation) and taking an interdisciplinary approach (e.g. collaborating with colleagues from ScHARR, School of Nursing and Medical School).
 Current and recent research has included:

 - Evaluation of the Flow Coaching Academy Quality Improvement programme (The Health Foundation)

 - Retention of Mental Health Staff in the NHS (The Health Foundation)

 - System Leadership role of Health and Wellbeing Boards in improving population health (National Institute for Health Research)